What is Cyto B7?

 If you choose to use Cyto B7, use it as directed on the package or as directed by your doctor, pharmacist, or other healthcare provider.
 Do not use more of this product than is recommended on the label.

-Cyto B7 can cause false results with certain medical tests.
-Tell any doctor who treats you that you are using this medicine.
+Cyto B7 can cause cause false results on a drug-screening urine test.
+Tell the laboratory staff that you use this medicine.

 Call your doctor if the condition you are treating with Cyto B7 does not improve, or if it gets worse while using this product.